-Nigeria international Ademola Lookman has been nominated for the prestigious Ballon d'Or trophy, presented by France Football to honour the best footballer in the world.
-In the shortlist of 30, the 25-year-old is the only African featured.
+Nigeria international Ademola Lookman has placed 14th in the ranking for the 2024 Ballon d'Or, presented by France Football to honour the best footballer in the world.
+In the shortlist of 30, the 27-year-old was the only African featured.

 The Ballon d'Or nominees list has featured eight Nigerians over the decades, especially since the mid-nineties, when the country's football first came to global attention.